StructuredDecisionIntelligence/Structured_Decision_Intelligence/README.md

 ---

-## What the protocol defines
+## What the Protocol Defines

 **Decision Execution Record (DER)**
 A structured JSON schema that every governed reasoning turn must produce.
-The DER captures intent, logic decomposition, signal scoring, governance anchors, judgment, and outcome in a single verifiable artifact.
+The DER captures intent, logic decomposition, sub-questions with success standards, signal scoring with citations, governance anchors, judgment, and outcome in a single verifiable artifact.
 It is the unit of committed reasoning in the SDI protocol.
+Raw model output is never surfaced — only the normalized, hash-verified DER is committed.

 **Compile Gate**
 A deterministic validator that checks every DER before it can be committed.
 The gate enforces required schema sections, governance anchor presence, signal scoring rules, and boundedness constraints.
 A DER either compiles PASS or fails with explicit, enumerated errors.
 No partial credit.
+The gate is served publicly and is independent of the model provider.

 **ILJO Reasoning Sequence**
 The governed reasoning path every DER must traverse: